 - Phase 2 determines the effectiveness and safety.

 - Phase 3 looks at effectiveness, side effects and safety compared with other treatments.

 - Phase 4 gathers more information after the Food and Drug Administration (FDA) approves the drug, and it is on the market.

 Each cancer trial has a written detailed study design called a protocol.
 A protocol includes why the trial is needed, the purpose of the trial, what drug or drugs are being tested and who can join the study.
 It also includes:

 - What information will be gathered about you

 A placebo is designed to look like the medicine being tested, but it is not active.
 A study may compare standard treatment plus a new treatment to standard treatment plus a placebo.
-You will be told if the study uses a placebo, but you will not know if you are getting the placebo, nor will your study team—this is called “blinding,” which allows the research team to look at your side effects without bias.
+You are told if the study uses a placebo, but you will not know if you are getting the placebo, nor will your study team.
+This is called “blinding,” which allows the research team to look at your side effects without bias.